Affiliated Faculty

 Melissa Zambri

-Melissa Zambri graduated from the University of Central Florida with a major in political science in 2019.
+Melissa Zambri graduated from the University of Central Florida in 2019 with a major in International and Global studies.
+Her research focuses on political violence in Turkish elections and the place of the Kurdish minority on the political landscape of the country.